 Dawn is an award-winning PR professional with more than 15 years of experience in the UK and Australia.
 She has worked with some of the world’s biggest business and consumer brands as well as major festivals and government organisations.

 Miette is a French national educated in Europe and Australia, who started her career nine years ago in London, handling pan European media campaigns across 10 territories.
 Her experience spans PR, advertising and marketing for a range of corporate clients such as Rolls-Royce and Ericsson.
 Joining Agency North in 2011, Miette heads up our business-to-business division, looking after corporate, finance, technology and innovation clients.

 An accomplished media and communications specialist, Natasha has over a decade of experience in the corporate and not-for-profit sector.
 Natasha started her career in London working with large multi-nationals and campaigning for a social housing charity.
 She then spent five years at Queensland Ballet managing their public relations, digital strategy and content.
 Natasha joined Agency North in 2015 as a project director and now as director drives the strategic direction of the agency and client accounts.
 She is passionate about the power of telling stories that matter.

-Michaela Tam - Project Director
+Alexandra Stokes - Project Director

 Scott Little - Video Department & Company Operations

 Scott oversees our video department and operations.
 Working in the travel, major events and hospitality industries in Australia and the UK, Scott has been involved in two successful start-ups, worked on the website overhaul for a major multinational travel company and overseen the logistics for a large festival.

 We beat four massive global brands to win the national CommsCon Launch Campaign of the Year 2014 for our work on the opening of Museum of Brisbane’s new gallery.